 For women not quite ready to get pregnant, the birth control pill is a solid alternative in the meantime, especially as it can help prevent endometriosis from recurring, thus preserving fertility for the future.
 Essentially, proceed with caution no matter what you decide to do and explore all your options as well as the future impact your decision may have.

 Whether or not endometriosis is affecting your efforts to conceive a child, it’s certainly worth it to explore the possibility if any of the above sounds relevant to your situation.
 Although infertility may make bringing a new baby into this world seem impossible, it’s more important than ever that you remain resilient as you and your family chase after your dream.

 Rest assured that hope survives even in the face of adversity.
-Assistance is available to overcome the obstacles you’re facing, but you must stay relentless and keep your resolve stronger to weather the storm.
+Fertility assistance is available to overcome the obstacles you’re facing, but you must stay relentless and keep your resolve stronger to weather the storm.
 Undoubtedly, the end result of a beautiful baby in your arms, will make it all worthwhile in the end.